 - Fever, chills

 To safely manage opiate detox and withdrawal, a tapering schedule may be set up to incrementally wean an individual off of the drug.
-Detox is best obtained in a medically monitored setting where vital signs can be watched and medications can be administered to ease withdrawal symptoms.
+Detox is best obtained in a ly monitored setting where vital signs can be watched and medications can be administered to ease withdrawal symptoms.

 Opiate detox may take anywhere from 5 days to two weeks depending on the history of the addiction and the level of opiate use.
 Other factors that impact detox severity involve whether the individual also has a co-occurring mental health disorder, has health problems, or is older.

 Once the detoxification has been completed the individual will begin receiving treatment for the addiction itself.
 This is a necessary component of recovery, as without making fundamental changes in thoughts, behaviors, coping skills, and stress management, the reflexive behaviors to use will simply reemerge.